EmanuelSommer/bnn_connecting_the_dots/README.md

 ## Getting Started

 Run `pip install -r requirements.txt` from the root of the folder.
 We use python `3.10` and using a virtual enviroment is highly encouraged.
+Also `Docker` is required to run the experiments.

 ## File Structure